Click graph to change ground type

-Dielectric Conductivity Ground Constant mS/m Type 81 5000 Salt water 80 1 Fresh water 20 30 Pastoral, low hills, rich soil: Dallas TX to Lincoln NE 13 5 Pastoral, medium hills and forestation, heavy clay soil: central VA 10 2 Sandy, dry, flat, coastal 5 1 Cities, industrial areas 3 0.55 Desert: Idaho
+Dielectric Conductivity Ground Constant mS/m Type 81 5000 Salt water 80 1 Fresh water 20 30 Pastoral, low hills, rich soil (Dallas TX to Lincoln NE) 13 5 Pastoral, medium hills and forestation, heavy clay soil (central VA) 10 2 Sandy, dry, flat, coastal 5 1 Cities, industrial areas 3 0.55 Desert (southwest ID)

 These graphs show forward gain for horizontal, vertical, and tilted orientation of a halfwave dipole for center heights between 3 and 50 feet.
-These are NEC results using the Sommerfeld-Norton ground model for a 98-MHz circularly polarized signal arriving at a 1° elevation angle.
+These are NEC-2 results using the Sommerfeld-Norton ground model for a 98 MHz circularly polarized signal arriving at a 1° elevation angle.
 The gain reference is a circularly polarized isotropic antenna in free space.
 The difference between the solid and dotted green curves is F/B for the tilted dipole.

-Often unappreciated is that elevating an antenna may be the easiest and cheapest way to increase signal strength.
-For example, raising a dipole from 15 to 30 feet increases signal strength about 6 dB (5.6 dB if RG-6 feedline must be lengthened).
+Elevating an antenna may be the easiest way to increase signal strength.
+For example, raising a horizontal dipole from 15 to 30 feet increases it 5.9 dB (5.6 dB if RG-6 feedline must be lengthened).
 This is similar to the gain a small Yagi would provide over the dipole with both antennas at 15 feet.
-Raising the Yagi to 21 feet would provide the same signal increase as horizontally stacking another at 15 feet.